drbenmorgan/cmake-compile-features/README.md

 compiler feature detection mechanism to check stdlib impl/version as part of feature checking.
 Or could use separate stdlib detection.

-## Compiler vs Library Features
-Important to note the difference between *compiler* (syntax) features and *standard library* (implementation) features.
-CMake's compile features functionality deals with the former, e.g. the compiler understands the `auto` keyword.
-At link time the program is linked to the actual C++ Standard Library implementation which may be different from any supplied by the compiler vendor.
-For example, the Intel compiler may link to the GNU implementation of the Standard Library, Clang may link to the GNU or LLVM implementations.

-Standard Library features are actual objects/functions such as

-- Smart pointers
-- Hashed containers
-- Random numbers
-- Concurrency

-Checks for these are implemented using a wrapper around CMake's `try_compile` functionality, with success/failure being recorded in a CMake variable.
-That can subsequently be used to fail the configuration or provide workarounds as required.
-Implementation may still need some work to both fully exercise requirements on the objects and to make the tests transparent across newer standards.

 ## `thread_local` in Xcode (AppleClang)
 Apple's Clang that comes with Xcode doesn't support this at present.